ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/propose-a-grant-bounty-idea.md

 # Grant Bounty Idea Proposal
 Grant bounty ideas are requests for proposed work for the Baseline community members or interested organizations to take on.
-Please complete the template below for the community to assess.
+Please use this template to submit an issue.

 ## Name of Grant Bounty Idea
 <!--- Name of the grant idea in a few words -->